 The Intellectual Property Rights in the Production are owned by the Producer.
 The Producer hereby grants consent for Hull 2017 to publicly present the Production as part of UK City of Culture.

 The Producer shall not permit the Production to be exhibited at any venue prior to the presentation of the Production as part of UK City of Culture, or in the United Kingdom prior to 31 December 2017 without Hull 2017’s prior written approval, which shall not be unreasonably withheld.
+Any future touring programme and associated activity will be mutually agreed between the Parties and subject to a separate agreement.

+Producer shall ensure that any future exhibition of the Production shall be accompanied by the line credit set out in clause 6 of this Agreement and shall enter into good faith negotiations with Hull 2017 regarding any royalty payment to Hull 2017 in respect of any revenues generated from any such exhibition.

-Any future touring programme and associated activity will be mutually agreed between the Parties and subject to a separate agreement.The Producer warrants that it is vested with all the rights necessary to produce and publicly present the Production and that the Production does not and the presentation of the Production will not infringe any copyright or other rights of any other work or any third party rights.
+The Producer warrants that it is vested with all the rights necessary to produce and publicly present the Production and that the Production does not and the presentation of the Production will not infringe any copyright or other rights of any other work or any third party rights.

 The Producer grants Hull 2017 a non-exclusive, irrevocable, royalty-free world-wide licence in perpetuity to use and reproduce any element of the Production for all its non-commercial purposes and activities, including but not limited to use on the UK City of Culture website, the internet and Hull 2017’s Intranet and for archival, preservation and collections management purposes, filming and photography, marketing purposes, fundraising, educational, publishing and exhibition purposes.

 Each party shall promptly notify the other if any claim or demand is made or action brought against them for infringement or alleged infringement of any Intellectual Property Rights which may adversely affect the Producer’s services or the supply, use or possession of any deliverable under this Agreement.